 Free Interpretive Ranger Programs

-are offered daily throughout the 2013 season that started May 15th.
+are offered daily throughout the season; between May 15th and Oct.
+15.

 Download the 2013 Program Schedule here

 Take a day hike through this beautiful scenery.
 Experience the wild and remote feeling of the North Rim.
 Solitude can be found hiking the trails, and enjoying an awe-inspiring view.
 Watch mule deer and turkeys feeding in mountain meadows.
 Enjoy, discover, and celebrate the unique world of the North Rim.